jasjahan/CSC848-FinalProject-HungryGators19/credentials/README.md

 # Below is a list of items required.
 Missing items will causes points to be deducted from multiple milestone submissions.

-1. Server URL or IP
+1. Server URL or IP:
+   Server IPv4 DNS for login: ec2-18-223-160-96.us-east-2.compute.amazonaws.com
+   Server IP to get to website: http://18.223.160.96:5000/ (HTTPS not enabled in NGINX)
-2. SSH username
+2. SSH username: ubuntu
-3. SSH password or key.
+3. SSH password or key.(Key inside credentials folder)
     <br> If a ssh key is used please upload the key to the credentials folder.
 4. Database URL or IP and port used.
     <br><strong> NOTE THIS DOES NOT MEAN YOUR DATABASE NEEDS A PUBLIC FACING PORT.</strong> But knowing the IP and port number will help with SSH tunneling into the database.
 The default port is more than sufficient for this class.
-5. Database username
+5. Database username: team1
-6. Database password
+6. Database password: 12345678
 7. Database name (basically the name that contains all your tables)
 8. Instructions on how to use the above information.